timhilehin1/YouVerify/README.md

 ### 3. Environment Variables

-Create a `.env.local` file in the root directory and add your Supabase credentials:
+Create a `.env.local` file in the root directory and add the below Supabase credentials:

 ```env
 VITE_SUPABASE_URL="https://dafydjpsyykdejvgfkaf.supabase.co"